-If I hadn’t fallen so fierce hard for Geordie-born-and-bred John Wilson, ConductorI’d never have been delving into All Things Gateshead and I never would have stumbled onto a bootleg recording of this show by English progressive rock group The Police, which was the very show Mister Grumble and I missed in New York when we were just setting up household and I was heavily pregnant.
-Great music, great energy, and it was touching to catch a (private?) glance at Sting—another Geordie, by the way—crossing himself before taking the stage.
-The sound is impeccable.
+If I hadn’t fallen so hard for Geordie-born-and-bred John Wilson, ConductorI’d never have been delving into All Things Gateshead and I never would have stumbled onto a bootleg recording of this show by English progressive rock group The Police, which was the very show Mister Grumble and I missed in New York when we were just setting up household in the East Village and I was heavily pregnant.
+Great music, great energy, and the sound is impeccable.

 Mister Grumble, who’s of an age and knows everything about English Progressive Rock, had no idea this piece existed.
 (He attributes it to having been distracted at the time of the 1969 concert, getting out of the US Army as he did, after spending 13 months overseas.)
 So when I played the live recording for him for the first time on Sunday he went to the moon.

 The Concerto for Group and Orchestra was composed Jon Lord, lyrics by Ian Gillan.
 It was first performed by Deep Purple and the RPO conducted by Malcolm Arnold on 24 September; the record came out that December.
 The performance at the Royal Albert Hall was the first ever combination of rock music and a complete orchestra and paved the way for other rock/orchestra performances.

 “In 1945 popular music had a serious purpose: to defy postwar depression and revitalize the romantic and hopeful aspirations of an exhausted people.
 My infancy was steeped in awareness of the mystery and romance of my father’s music, which was so important to him and Mum that it seemed the centre of the universe.
 There was laughter and optimism: the war was over.
 The music Dad played was called Swing.
 It was what people wanted to hear.
 I was there. …”